Chronic Myeloid Leukemia (CML): Tests After Diagnosis

 What tests might I have after being diagnosed?

 After a diagnosis of CML, you will likely have other tests.
-These tests help your healthcare providers learn more about your cancer and how to treat it.
+These tests help your healthcare providers learn more about the cancer and how to treat it.
 Some of these tests can also be used to help show how well treatment is working, or to look for signs that the leukemia might be coming back.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 The tests you’ll have may include: